-Faculty should direct students experiencing technical difficulties with Canvas, VidGrid, Zoom and other distance education platforms to Online@Cisco.edu.
-For technical assistance with computer labs and Gmail, students should contact the Information Technology Help Desk.
+Faculty should direct students experiencing technical difficulties to Online@cisco.edu or the Canvas Help page of the college website.
 Faculty may include the Student Help & Resources Statement from the Syllabus plan in their syllabi.

 Faculty are also encouraged to be proactive to reduce students' technical difficulties in distance education courses by verifying that courses, modules, and assignments/materials are published; available dates for modules and assignments are correct; and links are working.
 Faculty should specify technical requirements for their courses, such as using Google Chrome as the preferred web browser, in the course syllabus.